irynadiudiuk/Dev_Ops_Mentorship_Program/Firewall_Management/README.md

-/proc/net/ip_tables_names - the list of used tables /proc/net/ip_tables_targets - the list of used actions /proc/net/ip_tables_matches - the list of used protocols /proc/net/nf_conntrack (или /proc/net/ip_conntrack) - the list of opened connections and there statei
+/proc/net/ip_tables_names - the list of used tables /proc/net/ip_tables_targets - the list of used actions /proc/net/ip_tables_matches - the list of used protocols /proc/net/nf_conntrack (или /proc/net/ip_conntrack) - the list of opened connections and there state

+- Rules are placed within a specific chain of a specific table.
+As each chain is called, the packet in question will be checked against each rule within the chain in order.
+Each rule has a matching component and an action component.
+The matching portion of a rule specifies the criteria that a packet must meet in order for the associated action (or "target") to be executed.

+Rules can be placed in user-defined chains in the same way that they can be placed into built-in chains.
+The difference is that user-defined chains can only be reached by "jumping" to them from a rule (they are not registered with a netfilter hook themselves).

 # Concepts Used in IP Tables